Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Introduction

 \section{Introduction}

-X-ray imaging uncovered the presence of ubiquitous large-scale quasi-spiral thermal structures in the intracluster medium (ICM) of well observed galaxy clusters \citep[\eg][and references therein]{MarkevitchEtAl03Proc,ClarkeEtAl04,Keshet2012, ueda2019gas}.
+X-ray imaging uncovered an abundance of large-scale quasi-spiral thermal structures in the intracluster medium (ICM) of well-observed galaxy clusters \citep[\eg][and references therein]{MarkevitchEtAl03Proc,ClarkeEtAl04,Keshet2012, UedaEtAl2020}.
 Such a spiral structure can extend to a distance $r$ of a few $100\kpc$ from the centre of the cluster, and is delineated by piecewise spiral X-ray edges known as cold fronts \citep[CFs;][]{ClarkeEtAl04, TanakaEtAl06, MarkevitchVikhlinin07}.
-Careful deprojections of X-ray data have been instrumental in the effort to resolve the nature of this three-dimensional phenomenon.

 ICM spiral structures are often interpreted as sloshing oscillations driven by mergers \citep{MarkevitchEtAl01}, possibly involving only a dark matter subhalo \citep{TittleyHenriksen05,AscasibarMarkevitch06}, by weak shocks or acoustic waves displacing cold central plasma \citep{ChurazovEtAl03, FujitaEtAl04}, or by an inspiraling subcluster core \citep{Clarke04}.
-However, there is evidence that such spirals persist in otherwise very relaxed clusters, reflect a long-lived spiral composite flow \citep{Keshet2012} that combines a fast outflow and a slow inflow \citep{NaorEtAl20, NaorKeshet20}, and play a role in offsetting the cooling instability of the core; the spiral structure could therefore be sustained by outflows from the BCG, regulating a spiral cooling flow \citep{Keshet2012, Inoue21}.
+However, there is evidence that such spirals persist in otherwise very relaxed clusters, reflect a long-lived spiral composite flow \citep{Keshet2012} that combines a fast outflow and a slow inflow \citep{NaorEtAl20, NaorKeshet20}, and play a role in offsetting the cooling instability of the core; the spiral structure could therefore be sustained by outflows from the central active galaxy, regulating a spiral cooling flow \citep{Keshet2012, Inoue21}.